 There are so many appalling things we while drinking did that our minds are strewn with the litter of chaos and destruction.
 There are terrible things we did, things we should have done but did not, opportunities lost, aspirations destroyed and terrible harm done to others; all caused by our drinking.
-These things actually happened.
-They are direct consequences of our addiction and they do not disappear when we stop drinking: they leave a lingering toll.
+These things actually happened and we were responsible for them.
+They are direct consequences of our addiction and they do not disappear when we stop drinking; they leave a lingering toll.

 Some incidents from our past keep coming back into our mind and unless we do something about them they will not simply fade away because a specific function of our brain keeps calling them back.
 Our brain requires information to be orderly and resolved since lack of certainty causes indecisiveness and this can be disastrous when it comes to survival.
 So brains evolved to have a mechanism for trying to fix up unsatisfactory information and that process is “worry”.
 Our brain uses idle time to review unsatisfactory or unresolved information to see if it can be brought to a conclusion, and this is what guarantees that unsatisfactory incidents from our past will keep coming back to haunt us.
 Another feature of our brain ensures that this review will be uncomfortable, and that is to do with how our emotions are created.
 Emotions are created in the subconscious part of our brain and in that part of our brain everything is real, everything is personal and everything is now.
-This means that as we replay an unsatisfactory incident from the past, and we can’t stop that happening, then our brain recreates emotions as though it is happening now.
+This means that as we replay an unsatisfactory incident from the past, and we can’t stop that from happening, then our brain recreates emotions as though it is happening now.
 We get the same distress, anger, frustration, anxiety etc. as we did when the incident first occurred.
 All of these emotions trigger cravings and fighting them off depletes our resolve.
-This is why it is so important to attend to our past because it otherwise leaves an undercurrent of distress that will slowly initiate self-sabotage, corrode resolve, and eventually lead to relapse.
+This is why it is so important to attend to our past, otherwise it leaves an undercurrent of distress that initiates self-sabotage and this in turn will corrode resolve and will eventually lead to relapse.

 Things we have done that only hurt us